Diagnosis

 Periodontal Disease

-Your dentist or hygienist will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc. to assess the state of your gums and to make a diagnosis that will fall into a category below:
+Your dentist or hygienist will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc. to assess the state of your gums.
+Your diagnosis may be categorized as below:

 Gingivitis

-Gingivitis is the first stage of periodontal disease.
+Gingivitis is referred to as the first stage of periodontal disease.
 It’s caused when plaque and its toxin by-products irritate the gums, making them tender, inflamed, and likely to bleed.

 Periodontitis